soumboussaha/FP-tracer/crawler/README.md

 - The application will always output to a file
   - The file's internal path will be `/app/output/results.json`
   - Use a bind mount to access the file; e.g. `-v "$(pwd)/output:/app/output"`
-- Outputting to console is not available
+- Outputting to the console is not available

 ### Building the Container